 The worry here is, of course, that this makes advertising more insidious.
 Companies are pushing things to these vloggers; what’s to say the vloggers aren’t singing their praises just to keep the pay-check coming in?
 And for you, the business, where’s your guarantee that they will sing your praises?
 There’s no rules in this new online jungle.
 However, that isn’t necessarily a bad thing.
 In fact, this actually gives advertising more integrity.
 Because these pools of followers have collected around the vloggers due to genuine, mutual interests, the vloggers know that it is not in their best interest to fake their opinions, or sell out in any way.
 They’ve developed a genuine relationship with their fans – and their fans can tell when they’re being lied to.

 So, how does this help a business that is looking to advertise?
 Well, this all means that consumers are starting to trust advertising once again.
-Yes, you have to work a little harder to find a vlogger, a spokesperson, who genuinely believes in what you are producing.
-When you do, though, you also gain their band of followers, and those followers will be loyal, because this whole little industry is being built on one, special thing: authenticity.
+Yes, you have to work a little harder to find a vlogger, a spokesperson, who genuinely believes in what you are producing, and you or your agency have to work endlessly to maintain and grow that relationship – but it’s worth it.
+When you do, you also gain their band of followers, and those followers will be loyal, because this whole little industry is being built on one, special thing: authenticity.
 These are authentic people, with authentic likes and dislikes, and that makes the whole marketing business more authentic in return.
 That, now, is something to celebrate.